ObiWaz/odin-recipes/README.md

 odin-recipes

 Recipes
 The following is an assignment from the Odin Project.
-I am tasked to make a recipe website to practice rudimentary HTML coding.
+I am tasked to make a recipe website to practice rudimentary HTML and CSS coding.

-I think I will have a much more difficult time with the git portion as it seems to be heavily focused on commit habits and I haven't used git in a long time.
+I am also practicing VIM keybinds while coding this project.

 Here we go!